Latvijas Nacionālā arhīva, Latvijas Valsts arhīvs

 Finding Aids, Guides, and Publication

-Described and arranged fonds of the State Archives of Latvia have inventory lists and archival descriptions.
+Described and organised fonds of the State Archives of Latvia have inventory lists and archival descriptions.
 An Internal usage card index and database are used as a search aid.
-For information about fond searching tools and publications, see here.
+For information about fond searching tools and publications, see:

 Conditions of Access